dward2/BME547/Assignments/UnitTestingCIAssignment.md

   * The boolean value should be `False` if the string does not contain a valid RNA sequence.
-* The following statements can be used to determine whether the input string parameter contains an valid RNA sequence.
+* The following statements can be used to determine whether the input string parameter contains a valid RNA sequence.
   * If the string contains two or more adjacent spaces anywhere between letters, it is NOT an acceptable sequence.
 Single spaces between letters can be ignored.